-Sediment diversions mimic nature’s historic land-building processes by using the power of the river to move sediment and fresh water into nearby basins.
-This project type can build new land and is critical for helping sustain new and existing wetlands.
-Sediment diversions provide a sustainable source of sand and mud over time to sustain nearby marsh creation, barrier island and ridge restoration projects.
+Sediment diversions mimic nature’s historic land-building processes by using the power of the river to move sediment and fresh water from the river into nearby basins.
+This project type can not only build new land but also provide a sustainable source of sand and mud necessary to sustain and increase the health of existing wetlands over time.
+Sediment diversions can also re-establish or maintain the fresh end of the estuary, originally lost to saltwater intrusion, ensuring that the range of fresh to saltwater habitats that makes Louisiana’s estuaries so productive persists into the future.
+Sediment diversions also help sustain nearby marsh creation, barrier island and ridge restoration projects.

-Marsh creation uses sediment from the Mississippi River or nearby water bottoms to build land in shallow open water areas, typically where land has been lost.
-These projects can build land quickly, but marsh creation alone is not a long-term sustainable solution for land loss.
-Marsh creation can be used in combination with sediment diversions to help trap sediment.
-In turn, sediment diversions can benefit marsh creation projects by providing a long-term source of sediment that can help lengthen their lifespans.
+Marsh creation or “dredging” uses sediment from the Mississippi River, nearby water bottoms or offshore shoals to build land in shallow, open water areas, typically where land has been lost.
+These projects can build land fairly quickly, but will eventually fall victim to the same process that caused the land to disappear originally.
+This type of project can be used in conjunction with sediment diversions to trap sediment, and sediment diversions can lengthen the lifespan of marsh creation projects by providing a continual source of sediment to the new marsh surface.

-Ridge restoration uses sediment to restore historic ridges.
-A ridge is a strip of land, usually a remnant of the bank of an abandoned bayou or stream, which is elevated above the marsh surface and typically populated with trees.
-This project restores important habitat, can provide storm surge protection to nearby communities and helps prevent saltwater intrusion into freshwater wetlands.
-Ridge restoration projects can work with hydrologic restoration projects to re-establish historic salinities within the basin, reduce shoreline erosion of marsh creation projects and trap sediment from sediment diversions to help build land more quickly.
+A ridge is a strip of land, usually a remnant of the bank of an abandoned bayou or stream, which is naturally elevated above the marsh surface and typically populated with trees.
+Restoring ridges can protect important habitat, provide storm surge protection to nearby communities and help prevent saltwater intrusion into freshwater wetlands.
+Ridge restoration projects can work with hydrologic restoration projects to reestablish historic salinities within the basin, reduce shoreline erosion of marsh creation projects and trap sediment from sediment diversions to help build land more quickly.

 Oyster Reef Restoration

 Oyster reef restoration uses natural and man-made materials to encourage the establishment of oysters to create living shorelines.
-Robust oyster reefs can reduce waves on adjacent wetlands, thereby reducing erosion.
-Additionally, oyster reefs can improve water quality, provide habitat for fish and naturally maintain themselves over time.
-They can also reduce erosion on marsh creation and barrier island restoration projects.
+Oyster reefs have the advantage of long-term sustainability, continuing to grow vertically to offset relative sea level rise, while providing significant fisheries habitat and improving water quality.
+Robust oyster reefs can reduce waves on adjacent wetlands, thereby reducing erosion on marsh creation and barrier island restoration projects.